hashicorp/vault/website/source/docs/auth/kerberos.html.md

 The Vault Kerberos library has a working integration test environment that can be referenced as an example of a full Kerberos and LDAP environment.
 It runs through Docker and can be run through the `$ make integration` or `$ make dev-env` commands.
-These command run variations of [a script](https://github.com/hashicorp/vault-plugin-auth-kerberos/blob/master/scripts/integration_env.sh) that spins up a full environment, adds users, and executes a login from a client.
+These commands run variations of [a script](https://github.com/hashicorp/vault-plugin-auth-kerberos/blob/master/scripts/integration_env.sh) that spins up a full environment, adds users, and executes a login from a client.